Suryakant-Bharti/Important-Java-Concepts/_moreReadMe/coding/README.md

 - [X] 	Find N Unique Integers Sum up to Zero
 - [X] 	Decompress Run-Length Encoded List
 - [X] 	Rank Transform of an Array
+- [X] 	Check If N and Its Double Exist